steerable-ai/lmfunctions/README.md

   # Sorry, but you didn't request any geometry-related calculation.
 Please specify the type of shape and its properties to get an area calculation.
   ```

   Note that this mechanism does not require the language model to be fine-tuned specifically for function calling.
-Therefore you can start with any language model and use this mechanism to collect data for possible training and fine-tuning tailored to your application.
+Therefore you can start with any language model and use this mechanism to collect data.
+Later on, you can potentially fine-tune the model to achieve goals tailored to your application.

 - Language functions can be **serialized**: